 Trainee accountants earn between £19,000 and £26,000 a year depending on their stage of training.

 Part qualified management accountants earn around £27,000 to £43,000 a year.
 Qualified management accountants, working at a senior level, earn around £40,000 to £65,000 a year.

 High earners, such as Chief Executive Officers and Managing Directors can earn in excess of £100,000.

 Salaries can be increased further with bonus schemes.

-- If you enter accounting technician training with a Higher National Diploma (HND) you will probably get exemptions from certain exams.
+If you enter accounting technician training with an HND you will probably get exemptions from certain exams.

 Training places with accountancy firms are usually advertised in the press and on the websites of professional bodies.
 You apply directly to the firms of your choice.
 Details of firms offering traineeships are on the website of the Chartered Institute of Management Accountants (CIMA).
 Posts are advertised in the press, on employers' websites and on the CIMA website.

 good negotiating and influencing skills